aileot/nvim-thyme/README.md

 - The [parinfer-rust][parinfer-rust] on `&rtp` (to improve UX on the commands and keymaps)

-## 🎉 Orientation
+## 🎉 Welcome Aboard

+Welcome to the Neovim x Fennel community!

-For newcomers who have never written Fennel before, you can try Fennel on your favorite plugin manager!
+If you have never written Fennel before, you can try Fennel on your favorite plugin manager.
 For `lazy.nvim`,
 add the following snippet to your specs and play around with Fennel first.

+(If you've decided to go along with Fennel, please skip to the [Installation][] section below.)

 ```lua
 ---@type LazySpec